vmware-archive/node-examples/authenticate/README.md

 ```

 In the client log file (node-examples/authenticate/data/nodeClient.log), a Java
-exception stack will be logged from the GemFire cluster that shows the full error.
+exception stack is logged from the GemFire cluster that shows the full error.
-The log shows that the client failed to get authenticated.
+The log shows that the client failed to authenticate.

 ```Java
 [warning 2019/12/19 10:33:18.672628 PST minbari.pivotal.io:63391 123145597251584] Authentication failed in handshake with endpoint[10.118.33.177:40404]: org.apache.geode.security.AuthenticationFailedException: Authentication error.
 Please check your credentials.